 The Assumptions defined in the Security Target and some aspects of Threats and Organisational Security Policies are not covered by the TOE itself.
 These aspects lead to specific Security Objectives to be fulfilled by the TOE Environment.
 The following topics are of relevance: Protection during TOE Development and Production; Protection during Packaging, Finishing and Personalisation; Generation of secure values; Terminal support to ensure integrity and confidentiality.
 Details can be found in the Security Target [6] and [9] chapter 4.2.

 5 Architectural Information

-The TOE is an integrated circuit (smart card controller) with Smartcard Embedded Software.
+The NXP MIFARE DESFire EV1 MF3ICD81 smart card product is an integrated circuit (smart card controller) with Smartcard Embedded Software.
 There is no possibility to download further Smartcard Embedded Software.